Nand-J1/AI/tasks/kaggle/Data Cleaning/readme.md

 # Attribtuion
-This folder contains my solutions for the exercises for the Pandas Course on kaggle learn: [Learn Pandas](https://www.kaggle.com/learn/pandas)
+This folder contains my solutions for the exercises for the Data Cleaning Course on kaggle learn: [Learn Data Cleaning](https://www.kaggle.com/learn/data-cleaning)